jokeyrhyme/keep-contributing/CONTRIBUTING.md

 - please do not submit code for review and inclusion here

-- please provide new tests as appropriate
+- provide tests for all features or bug fixes

+- provide documentation for all public API methods

 - Pull / Merge Request descriptions should include a change summary that matches the [Keep a CHANGELOG](http://keepachangelog.com/) format